urgentquest/reseed-tools/README.md

 bundles to regenerate every 12 hours.

 The contact email for your reseed should be added in:
-`/etc/systemd/system/reseed.service`.
+`/etc/systemd/system/reseed.d/reseed.conf`.

 Self-signed certificates will be auto-generated for these services.
-To change this you should edit the `/etc/systemd/system/reseed.service`.
+To change this you should edit the `/etc/systemd/system/reseed.d/reseed.service`.

+- To enable starting the reseed service automatically with the system: `sudo systemctl enable reseed.service`
+- To run the service manually: `sudo sysctl start reseed.service`
+- To reload the systemd services: `sudo systemctl daemon-reload`
+- To view the status/logs: `sudo journalctl -u reseed.service`

 ##### SysV Service